sajalverma17/GitBranchDiffer/README.md

 Note that GitBranchDiffer filter does not support displaying files that were deleted in the working branch.

+# Installation

+You can also install the latest [CI build](https://github.com/sajalverma17/GitBranchDiffer/actions/workflows/ci-build.yml).
+Open the latest CI run, download the artifact, unzip, run GitBranchDiffer.vsix.

 ## Contributions

 All contributions welcome.